FactsFromCats/FactsFromCats/README.md

 ## Installation

-The Celebrity Blocker for TikTok & Instagram is available on the Chrome Web Store.
+Blocker: Social Media Blocker for TikTok, Instagram, & Twitter is available on the Chrome Web Store.
 You can install it by clicking the link below:

 [Install Celebrity Blocker for Instagram &  TikTok](https://chromewebstore.google.com/detail/blockout-celeb-brand-auto/pjeamocjemecehemagkegljddegedafo)